Abuja Digital Studio · Est. 2018

 FCM HTTP v1

-OMobile uses the FCM HTTP v1 API — not the deprecated legacy server key.
+OMobile uses the FCM HTTP v1 API.
 Credentials are exchanged for an OAuth2 access token and cached for 55 minutes.

 1

-In Firebase Console → Project Settings → Service Accounts → Generate New Private Key — download the JSON file.
+In Firebase Console → Project Settings → Service Accounts → Generate New Private Key, then download the JSON file.

 2